TheAEkpo/agnesekpo.com/_posts/2025-06-12-speaking-sql.md

 This made me smirk to myself, as it highlighted the very point I've been making: SQL is a language with many dialects, and understanding the underlying logic is far more important than adhering to a single rigid syntax.

 It reinforced my belief that once you grasp the core concepts of how to communicate with data, the specific syntax becomes a mere detail, easily adaptable to different environments and preferences.
-It is like knowing how to express an idea in English, and then being able to translate it into French or Spanish—the idea remains the same, only the words change.
+It is like knowing how to express an idea in English, and then being able to translate it into French or Spanish - the idea remains the same, only the words change.

 ---